Michael Golamco: Short plays

 Golamco's short plays include Heartbreaker (2007), a predecessor to his full-length play Year Zero (2009).
-It featured the same Cambodian American teenage character of Vuthy (pronounced "Woo-tee") and was performed for Second Generation’s TEN Reading Series at New York’s Joseph Papp Public Theater in April–May 2007, has also been published in the anthology "BEST TEN MINUTE PLAYS OF 2007: 2 Actors" (Smith & Kraus 2007), and was also selected as a finalist for the Actors Theatre of Louisville’s 2009 National Ten Minute Play Competition/Heideman Award.
+It featured the same Cambodian American teenage character of Vuthy (pronounced "Woo-tee") and was performed for Second Generation’s TEN Reading Series at New York’s Joseph Papp Public Theater in April–May 2007, has also been published in the anthology "Best Ten Minute Plays Of 2007: 2 Actors" (Smith & Kraus 2007), and was also selected as a finalist for the Actors Theatre of Louisville’s 2009 National Ten Minute Play Competition/Heideman Award.

-Another short play written by Golamco is Please Stand By (2008), about a girl named Wendy who has autism spectrum disorder and a fixation on Star Trek.
+Another short play is Please Stand By (2008), in which a girl named Wendy who has autism spectrum disorder and a fixation on Star Trek.
 She has written a three hundred page script for a new Star Trek television series and needs to reach Los Angeles so that Joss Whedon can read it.
-And despite what her caregiver and younger sister wants, Wendy also desires her freedom.
 In 2008, the play was performed for Thumping Claw alongside one acts written by Carla Ching, Julia Cho and Lloyd Suh, starred Vivian Bang, Monica Hong and Bernadette Bonfliglio, and was directed by Heidi Helen Davis.
-The short play is also the basis for Golamco's feature film screenplay of the same name, made into the film Please Stand By (2017), directed by Ben Lewin (The Sessions) and starring Dakota Fanning as well as Toni Collette.
+This was the basis for Golamco's feature film screenplay of the same name, made into the film Please Stand By (2017), directed by Ben Lewin (The Sessions) and starring Dakota Fanning and Toni Collette.